-State Historic Mill Park NCRPOSD saved these parks from closure by the State in 2012.
+Mill State Historic Park NCRPOSD saved these parks from closure by the State in 2012.
 Since that time the District has made park improvements, as well as, addressing years of deferred maintenance.
-The used the park trails in 2017.
-Grants have been without County-funded assistance.
-NCRPOSD has revenues increased without raising fees and cut expenses through more efficient operations.

-Robert Louis Stevenson State Park (RLS) NCRPOSD informally operates this park which included repair of a small cabin for an on-site caretaker and trail repairs and signage.
-Unfortunately, the 2017 wildfires damaged the water system to the cabin.
+The cabin.
 Currently the District and State Parks are negotiating a 20-year operating agreement which will formalize the District's management of RLS.
 The District has repaired the water system and is in the process of repairing two other structures.